-- Expected to know the set up for numerous technical procedures and related equipment and accessories including band ligation, liver biopsy, percutaneous gastrostomy tube placement, and other less common procedures.
+- Expected to know the set up for numerous technical procedure and related equipment and accessories, including band ligation, liver biopsy, percutaneous gastroscopy tube placement, and other less common procedures.
 Becoming proficient with these skill sets often takes a full year.

-- Perform high level disinfection for endoscope and accessory reprocessing.
+- Perform high level disinfection for endoscopes and accessory reprocessing.

-- Graduation from a medical assistant program or an equivalent combination of education and experience.
+- Graduation from a Medical Assistant program or equivalent combination of education and experience.

 Job openings are posted for a minimum of seven calendar days.
 This job may be removed from posting boards and filled anytime after the minimum posting period has ended.